 The topics in this section describe the mechanics involved in the replication process and how specific functionality is achieved.

-Before a server can participate in a replicated topology, that server must be initialized with data.
-That is, a complete data set must be copied onto the server in some way.
-For information about the ways in which a server can be initialized with data, see Section 26.4, "Initializing a Replicated Server With Data."
+Before a server can participate in a replicated topology, you must initialize that server with data.
+That is, a complete data set must be copied onto the server.
+For information about the methods for initializing a server with data, see Section 32.6, "Initializing a Replicated Server With Data."

 Replication is automatic for data, but it has to be manually triggered for configuration.